scorelab/TrackPal/docs/developer.md

 ### Google Map Configuration

 The default map for the application is google map.
 To config the map with the application you should have GCP(Google Cloud Platform) account.
 To obtain a **`google map api key`** follow the given link.
 You can restrict permissions for api methods.
-It's ok if you don't want to restrict the api key as the application only needs location and searching api methods.
+It's OK if you don't want to restrict the api key as the application only needs location and searching api methods.

 #### [Obtain Map Api Key](https://cloud.google.com/maps-platform/)